RaphaelIT7/gmod-holylib/README.md

 bool force - Allows you to get all flags instead of only the ones for networking.
 Returns the state flags for this entity.

+#### bool pvs.RemoveEntityFromTransmit(Entity ent)
+Returns true if the entity was removed from being transmitted.

+> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!

+#### pvs.RemoveAllEntityFromTransmit()
+Removes all Entities from being transmitted.

+> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!

+#### pvs.AddEntityToTransmit(Entity ent, bool always)
+bool always - If the entity should always be transmitted?
+(Verify)

+Adds the given Entity to be transmitted.

+> NOTE: Only use this function inside the `HolyLib:CheckTransmit` hook!

 ### Enums

 #### pvs.FL_EDICT_DONTSEND